nwillc/genfuncs/README.md

 func Fold[T, R any](sequence container.Sequence[T], initial R, operation genfuncs.BiFunction[R, T, R]) (result R)
 ```

-Fold accumulates a value starting with an initial value and applying operation to each value of the container\.Iterator returned by the container\.Sequence\.
+Fold accumulates a value starting with an initial value and applying operation to each value of the container.Iterator returned by the container.Sequence.

 <details><summary>Example</summary>
 <p>